jeetsukumaran/delineate/src/delineate-docs/source/workflow1.rst

 The "-P 0.99" flag says to only report the probabilities of all partitions that contribute collectively to over 0.99 of the probabilities.
 There could be thousands (or billions, depending on the number of unconstrained lineages you set) of other partitions in the 0.01 remaining tail that we choose to ignore to save disk space and time.

-.. note:: Analysis Size and Computational Requirements
+.. note:: **Analysis Size and Computational Requirements**

-    Note that this analysis has 13 unconstrained lineages out of 56.
+    This analysis has 13 unconstrained lineages out of 56.
     The former (i.e., the number of unconstrained lineages) is the primary factor driving computational requirements, both in terms of time as well as memory: an analysis of 10,000 populations of which only 5 unconstrained will run faster (almost instantaneously) than one with 100 populations with 10 unconstrained.
     An analysis with 50 unconstrained lineages will probably never complete even with the most powerful computers thrown at it, regardless of how few or many the contrained lineages are.
     With this example of 13 unconstrained population lineages, we require 115 GB of computer memory and took about 35 mins to run on a fairly current (as of 2019) high-performance computing cluster.